 HubSpot

 HubSpot pulls marketing, sales, CRM, and analytics into one spot.
-Yep, a legit marketing analytics tool with punch; it’s still growing strong in 2025 with tighter CRM ties.
+Yep, a legit marketing analytics tool with punch; it’s still growing strong in 2025 with tighter CRM ties and new Commerce Hub features.
 Start free and scale with paid tiers that track campaigns across channels, linking data to client relationships.
 Tackle its setup time and cost for full power; the free version offers a taste but lacks depth.
 Tie it into clients needing a complete marketing solution; it connects their efforts into one system.

-- What Sets It Apart: All-in-one hub for agency tasks.
+- What Sets It Apart: All-in-one hub for agency tasks with new Commerce Hub.

 - Key Features: Automates tasks, blends CRM with campaign data.